 Just a few pantry staples are all you'll need to make this delicious gravy!
 The full ingredient amounts and detailed instructions are included in the recipe card lower down.

-- Butter - I like unsalted butter so I can adjust the amount of added salt to taste.
-If you use unsalted butter you may not need to add much more extra salt.
+- Butter - I like unsalted butter, so I can adjust the amount of added salt to taste.
+If you use unsalted butter, you may not need to add much more salt.
 You can use olive oil for a dairy-free gravy.

 - Onion - You could also use a red onion.

 - Sweet white rice flour - Sweet white rice flour, also known as mochiko, is an awesome gluten free flour that works to thicken and bind.
-If you don't have it, you can try ¼ cup of gluten free all-purpose flour.
+If you don't have it, you can try ¼ cup of gluten free all-purpose flour or my homemade gluten free flour blend.

 - Broth - You can use whatever regular or low-sodium flavor of broth you wish - beef, poultry, or vegetable.